-Fortunately, both the UK and Spain have already issued some guarantees related to citizens who live in each other’s countries and further details on the future position will be known as the process continues.
+Fortunately, both the UK and Spain have issued some guarantees related to citizens who live in each other’s countries, which are outlined below.

 There are no current restrictions nor specific requirements to be a national of one of the EU countries in order to purchase property in Spain.
 Based on this, future British investment in Spain should not be affected by the UK leaving the European Union and British nationals would, in the current position, be able to invest in Spain should they wish to do so.